TFEL/Math

 acceptable1.

-Pratical importance
+Practical importance

-While very simple, the strategy described in this section is in practice extremly powerful and can be used to easily build very robust and efficient algorithms based on physical considerations.
+While very simple, the strategy described in this section is in practice extremely powerful and can be used to easily build very robust and efficient algorithms based on physical considerations.
 Let us consider a few example:

 - If one considers a plastic behaviour, one may want to reject a prediction of the stress which too largely exceeds the current estimate of the plastic limit.